 Ice cream is one of those things that we never grow out of.
-However, with the older we get and the more willing we are to try extraordinary flavors, I must say Bourbon Brown Sugar Ice Cream is one of the flavor for grown-ups only.
+However, with the older we get and the more willing we are to try extraordinary flavors, I must say Bourbon Brown Sugar Ice Cream is one of the flavors for grown-ups only.
 I fed my family with this ice cream and only my mom and dad kept going for the second round.
 This recipe is seriously not for kiddos.
 I have warned you.

 About Bourbon Brown Sugar Ice Cream

 Bourbon is a type of American whiskey, a barrel-aged distilled spirit made primarily from corn.
 It is bottled for no less than 40% alcohol by volume.
 While bourbon can be seen as intimidating, when it comes to cooking and baking with liquor, bourbon is one of my favorites.
-It is particularly well match with brown sugar.
+It is particularly well matched with brown sugar.
 The brown sugar gives the ice cream a complex caramel flavor while the bourbon rounds it off by adding smoky caramel and vanilla notes.

 The bourbon is definitely the star here.
 Not only bourbon provides a depth of flavor, but also it certainly making the ice cream texture softer and smoother.
 By adding booze to your homemade ice cream recipe, you’re essentially lowering its freezing point.
 There is nothing that can be more satisfying than scooping ice cream directly from the fridge.